RohitAgarwal08/LinearRegression_Predict-Profit-For-Food-Truck/README.md

 We have to predict profit for given population city(including which is not traverse by our food truck).

-Note:This problem statement and dataset is from coursera Andrew ng machine learning
+Note : This problem statement and dataset is from Coursera Andrew Ng Machine Learning